 Twitter Management Tips for Beginners: Using Lists

-You’ve decided to give Twitter a try and have done all the right things.
+You decided to give Twitter a try and have done all the right things.
 You carefully crafted your bio, personalized your profile and started following and tweeting with intent.
-But Twitter is a busy place and you are beginning to feel that keeping up with your Twitter feed is a full-time job.
+But Twitter is a busy place and you’re beginning to feel that keeping up with your feed is a full-time job.
 It’s time to talk about Twitter management, starting with lists.

 What are Twitter Lists?

 Twitter lists allow you to group accounts so you can filter incoming tweets and listen more effectively.
-By using lists, you can be selective about the posts presented to you at any given time.
+They allow you to reduce the number of tweets that are presented to you at any given time.
 To use lists effectively, there are few things you should know.

 Key things to know about Twitter lists: